 What HAS changed is that when we last did this analysis, South African tourism was booming.
 We were “flavour of the month” and hotels were bursting at the seams.
 (At least in the summer months of November through to March.)

-However fundamentally what HASN’T changed is that the results are just the same.
+However what HASN’T changed is that the results are just the same.
 Often it is CHEAPER to book through a Safari Specialist than Direct, or even via an OTA like Booking.com.

 We know that people enjoy the process of researching a holiday.
 So do we when we book our own holidays!
 However we firmly believe in collaboration.
-Combining your thoughts from initial research with our ideas and years of experience.
+Combining your thoughts and ideas from initial research with our ideas and years of experience.
 It should be a partnership.

 However we are sometimes stunned when people tell us (quite happily) that they have used sample itineraries or hotels from our website, and then booked it themselves online.
 What bemuses me is that they automatically assume that they have got a much better deal by doing this.